-Youth leaders from across Canada are hosting a virtual showcase to discuss their recommendations to reimagine the future and recover together, with a specific focus on: Climate Change, Gender Equality, Healthcare, and Racial Justice and Indigenous Rights.
+Youth leaders from across Canada are hosting a virtual showcase to discuss their recommendations to reimagine the future and recover together.

 Learn more and RSVP

 Help Promote the Youth Advocacy Summit

 I'm joining youth leaders from across Canada at @UNICEFCanada's Youth Advocacy Summit on Nov.
 20. Join me and learn about #EveryRightForEveryChild!
 Sign up here: unicef.ca/ NationalChildDay